 CDE of the Year Judging Panel

-ADEA would like to thank the following members of the CDE of the Year Judging Panel:
+Nominations will be reviewed by the following members of the CDE of the Year Judging Panel:

 - Stefanie Johnston: WA Branch Director from the Pharmaceutical Society of Australia

 - Rachelle Ward: recipient of the 2016 JDRF-NSW Volunteer of the Year and a consumer representative on the ADS Medical, Education and Scientific Council

 The Panel will give consideration to the following selection criteria when reviewing nominations:

 - Demonstrated excellence in diabetes education

 - Leadership and an inspirational role model for diabetes educators

 Frequently asked questions